Skip to main content

 Tax Law Policy Specialist, Wisconsin Department of Natural Resources

-In her role with the Division of Forestry at the Wisconsin DNR Skya Murphy supports the development of statute, administrative code and program guidance for administration of the Managed Forest Law (MFL) and Forest Crop Law (FCL) programs.
+In her role with the Division of Forestry at the Wisconsin DNR, Skya Murphy supports the development of statute, administrative code, and program guidance for the Managed Forest Law (MFL) and Forest Crop Law (FCL) programs.
 Skya routinely evaluates the compatibility of MFL’s required timber production management objectives with other goals such as maple syrup production.
-She grew up in Madison and has degrees from UW Madison (Bachelor’s in Conservation Biology and Spanish) and Florida International University (Masters in Environmental Science emphasizing Forest Management), and completed the Working Forests in the Tropics Fellowship program at the University of Florida.
-Before joining the DNR five years ago she was Program and Policy Analyst at the Department of Agriculture, Trade and Consumer Protection.
+She grew up in Madison and has degrees from UW-Madison (bachelor’s in conservation Biology and Spanish) and Florida International University (master’s in environmental science emphasizing forest management) and completed the Working Forests in the Tropics Fellowship program at the University of Florida.
+Before joining the DNR five years ago, she was a program and policy analyst at the Department of Agriculture, Trade, and Consumer Protection.

 WORKSHOP PARTNER